v-eraw/remindu/README.md

 provides a ui to visualize habit tracking for reminders

-cute end of year report! like spotify
+cute end of season/year reports!